-- 1229 No lifetime chronic animal toxicity studies were identified for any of the three TMB - 1230 isomers.
-Table 13, below, provides a summary of adverse effects reported in - 1231 subchronic TMB toxicity studies in animals.
-Table 14 comprises studies that entail - 1232 subchronic exposure to mixtures containing one or more TMB isomers.
-More detailed - 1233 descriptions of the studies in Tables 13 and 14 follow below. - 1234
+There are a number of subchronic TMB studies in animals.
+Table 13, below, provides a summary of adverse effects reported in these subchronic TMB toxicity studies.
+Table 14 comprises studies that entail subchronic exposure to mixtures containing one or more TMB isomers.
+More detailed descriptions of the studies in Tables 13 and 14 follow below.